 The VPN varieties above are provided by third-party companies that maintain servers and manage encryption.
 Third-party provision is convenient but may not be ideal for all companies.

 It's also possible to create a business VPN managed by internal IT experts.
 A company VPN makes sense when businesses want complete control.
 There is no risk of third parties harvesting data, and companies can set up protocols as they wish.
-But internal management raises costs and may be too expensive for smaller organizations.
+However, internal management raises costs and may be too expensive for smaller organizations.

 Cloud VPNs